 Generally from the immigration regulatory perspective, the international teachers should have at least 2 years working experience on a full-time basis, preferably recent experience within the last 5 years.
 The period does not need to be continuous, and furthermore equivalent part-time work can also be considered.

 On top of the above, there are a range of other requirements such as English, character, health, Genuine Temporary Entrant (GTE) and immigration compliance history etc.

 As the sponsor, the school must pay the Skilling Australians Fund (SAF) levy and these levy funds are managed by the Department of Employment, Skills, Small and Family Business.
 The purpose of the levy is for employers to contribute to the broader skills development of Australians.

 |Small (annual turnover less than $10 million)||AUD1200 per year or part thereof||AUD3000 one-off|

 |Other business (annual turnover of $10 million or more)||AUD1800 per year or part thereof||AUD5000 one-off|

-There are also other Government cost such as sponsorship, nomination and visa application etc. which our immigration specialists can take you through.
+There are also other Government costs such as sponsorship, nomination and visa application etc. which our immigration specialists can take you through.

 Interested in getting talented international teachers onboard?

-Over the years, our client schools can have clearly seen the benefits of filling the skills gap and attracting high quality international teachers through the sponsorship program and are willing to maintain and expand such program to support the development and growth of the schools.
+Over the years, schools that hired international teachers on work visa programs clearly experienced the benefits of filling the skills shortage and attracting high-quality international teachers through the sponsorship program and are willing to maintain and expand such program to support the development and growth of the schools.
 At Ausdirect Migration, we also have gone the extra miles to support our client schools in many different aspects.

 Please contact Ausdirect Migration immigration specialists to assist you in setting up the framework of the program and get more talented teachers onboard!